learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

 # Acknowledgements

 Thanks to [@cookiejarlid](https://github.com/cookiejarlid) who created [flutter_unity](https://github.com/Glartek/flutter-unity) and [@juicycleff](https://github.com/juicycleff) who created [flutter_unity_widget](https://github.com/juicycleff/flutter-unity-view-widget), they figured out many of the techniques used in this package to get Unity to work with Flutter.
-Thanks to [@timbotimbo](https://github.com/timbotimbo) for patches to flutter_unity_widget, some of which are also used in this package.
+Thanks to [@timbotimbo](https://github.com/timbotimbo) for patches to flutter_unity_widget, some of which are also used in this package, and continuing support on this package.